Yogesh1018/Paypal-Payment-Gateway/README.md

 11. Go the Profile < Api Credentials

-12. Replace the login value inside paypal options in development.rb with Username of Api Credentials
+12. Replace the paypal_login_id value in application.yml with Username of Api Credentials, create an application.yml file if not present.

-13. Replace the password value inside paypal options in development.rb with Password of Api Credentials
+13. Replace the paypal_password value in application.yml with Password of Api Credentials

-14. Replace the signature value inside paypal options in development.rb with Signature of Api Credentials
+14. Replace the paypal_signature value in application.yml with Signature of Api Credentials

 15. Go to My Apps and credentials

 16. Click on Create App

 17. Create a new app with the merchant account selected as a sandbox business account.

-18. Go to config/initializer/paypal.rb and replace the username, password, signature with the paypal options username, passsword, signature inside development.rb